trentm/node-bunyan/README.md

 # Levels

-The log levels in bunyan are:
+The log levels in bunyan are as follows.
+The level descriptions are best practice *opinions*.

-- "fatal" (60): the service/app is going to stop or become unusable now
+- "fatal" (60): The service/app is going to stop or become unusable now.
-- "error" (50): fatal for a particular request, but the service/app continues servicing other requests
+  An operator should definitely look into this soon.
-- "warn" (40): a note on something that should probably be looked at by an operator
+- "error" (50): Fatal for a particular request, but the service/app continues servicing other requests.
+An operator should look at this soon(ish).
-- "info" (30): detail on regular operation
+- "warn" (40): A note on something that should probably be looked at by an operator eventually.
-- "debug" (20): anything else, i.e. too verbose to be included in "info" level.
+- "info" (30): Detail on regular operation.
-- "trace" (10): logging from external libraries used by your app
+- "debug" (20): Anything else, i.e. too verbose to be included in "info" level.

-General level usage suggestions: "debug" should be used sparingly.
+- "trace" (10): Logging from external libraries used by your app or *very* detailed application logging.

+Suggestions: Use "debug" sparingly.
 Information that will be useful to debug errors *post mortem* should usually be included in "info" messages if it's generally relevant or else with the corresponding "error" event.
 Don't rely on spewing mostly irrelevant debug messages all the time and sifting through them when an error occurs.

 Integers are used for the actual level values (10 for "trace", ..., 60 for "fatal") and constants are defined for the (Logger.TRACE ...
 Logger.DEBUG).